Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/project_description.rst

 To obtain a full score, you will further make use of the camera onboard the Crazyflie in this simulation exercise:

 - During flight towards the landing pad, a pink square at an arbitrary height will be featured in the arena.
 You should use the camera to detect the location of the pink square and pass through it.
-- On the way back towards the take-off region, the pink square will not be visible anymore and your algorithm should allow you to pass through the stored location of the pink square.
+- On the way back towards the starting region, the pink square will not be visible anymore and your algorithm should allow you to pass through the stored location of the pink square.

 Please note that the center positions of the take-off and landing pads, as well as the location of the pink square are randomly assigned.
 The origin and the coordinate system for your reference are indicated in the figure above.
 The Z coordinate is directed upwards (out of the page).